PGielniak/assessment/docs/Readme.md

 The root of this folder contains the following files

-- main.tf
+- main.tf - used to call all other modules
-- outputs.tf
+- outputs.tf - specifies output values to be retrieved after applying the configuration
-- providers.tf
+- providers.tf - in our case we specify Azure RM there
-- variables.tf
+- variables.tf - example or default variables - later overridden in environments folders
-- versions.tf
+- versions.tf - sets the required versions for compatibility - also defining empty backend later overridden in environment folder

 The resources deployed by the main terraform file are defined in the files in the /modules folder.
 These are

-- database
+- database - provision PostgreSQL , private endpoint, VNET integration
-- identity
+- identity - managed identity needed by WebApp to authorize to ACR and pull image
-- networking
+- networking - VNET, Subnet for WebApp and for Database Private Endpoint, Private DNS and its vnet link
-- web-app
+- web-app - App Service Plan, Web App with its configuration

 Also - environment specific variables and references to different tfstate files are set up in the folders in the 'environments' directory.